openharmony/docs/en/application-dev/web/web-in-page-app-function-invoking.md

   > If you use [registerJavaScriptProxy()](../reference/apis/js-apis-webview.md#registerjavascriptproxy) to register a function, call **[refresh()]**(../reference/apis/js-apis-webview.md#refresh) for the function to take effect.

-- Sample code for invoking application functions on the **index.htm** frontend page:
+- Sample code for invoking application functions on the **index.htm** page:

   ```html
   <!-- index.html -->